Georgetown University in Qatar: Campus

+GU-Q's office in Washington, D.C. is located at the Leavey Center at Georgetown University.

-Library
+James Reardon-Anderson Memorial Library

-GU-Q Library offers online access to more than 2 million scholarly resources and an intercampus loans service with Georgetown's library services in Washington DC.
+The James Reardon-Anderson Library was the largest library in Qatar before the Qatar National Library was built.
+The library is one of nine Georgetown University libraries.
+The library offers online access to more than 2 million scholarly resources and an intercampus loans service with Georgetown's library services in Washington DC.
 There is also an interlibrary loans services agreement with other universities on the Education City campus and with Qatar University.
 The Library houses over 90,000 books, and over 6,000 multimedia items.
 The Library space is open to the public.
 As of 2016, over 650,000 members of the GU-Q community and the general public have visited the library since 2005.

+In honor of its founding dean James Reardon-Anderson, the GU-Q Library was officially renamed the James Reardon-Anderson Memorial Library in 2023.

 Student life

+Student organizations

 About 25 student organizations exist on the school's campus.
-Student organizations include The Georgetown Gazette, Brainfood, the Women's Society and Development Club, Amal, Hoya Empowerment and Learning Program (HELP), Model United Nations, Photography Club, Senior Class Committee, Performing Arts Club, The Free Society, Georgetown Business Society (GBS), Students for Justice in Palestine (GUQ-SJP), Southeast and East Asian Student Association (SEA), and the Georgetown Investment Association (GIA).
+Student organizations include The Georgetown Gazette, Brainfood, the Women's Society and Development Club, Amal, Hoya Empowerment and Learning Program (HELP), Model United Nations, Photography Club, Senior Class Committee, Performing Arts Club, Fencing Club, The Free Society, Georgetown Business Society (GBS), Students for Justice in Palestine (GUQ-SJP), Southeast and East Asian Student Association (SEA), and the Georgetown Investment Association (GIA).
 Funding for student organizations comes from the Student Activities Commission (SAC) while the student body as a whole is represented by the Student Government Association (SGA).

-GUQ-Student Government Association (GUQ-SGA)

-The Student Government Association (GUQ-SGA) is an annually elected, student-run governance association that works to represent the student body of Georgetown University in Qatar and liaise with university administrators.
-In addition, The President of SGA chairs the Student Liaison Commission (SLC), and The Vice President chairs the Student Activities Commission (SAC).
-The SGA has 11 members, replaced annually.
-An executive group made up of the President, the Vice President, and the Public Relations Officer guide and preside over the functions of the SGA.
-A core group of 8 members represents the interests of the student body, with two representatives from each undergraduate class.
-The SGA meets on a weekly basis and discusses the issues or concerns raised by the student body.
-The President is also a member of the Dean's subcommittees for various issues such as the Dean's subcommittee for sustainability.

-The introduction of the Red Square, a replica of the famous Red Square in Georgetown University's main campus in Washington D.C., was a result of an initiative of the SGA led by President Malak Elmoh (SFS-Q '21).

-Sheikh Mohammed bin Hamad bin Khalifa Al Thani (SFS-Q '09), the first President of the SGA was elected in 2006.
-Since then, the SGA have had a total of 15 Presidents.